false-schemers/wcpl/README.md

 If `-o` option is not specified, output goes to standard output.

-## Compilation and Linking
+## Compilation and linking

 ```
 wcpl -o out.wat infile1.c infile2.c infile3.wo ...
 ```

-A mix of source and object files can be given; one of the input files should contain implementation of main() procedure.
+Any mix of source and object files can be given; one of the input files should contain implementation of the `main()` procedure.
 Library dependences are automatically loaded and used.

-## Running
+## Running executables

 Currently, WCPL produces output executables in WAT format.
-Some WASM runtimes such as `wasmtime` allow running WAT files directly and provide better disgnostics (e.g. symbolic stack traces); for others, WAT files should be first converted to WASM format with `wat2wasm` or similst tools.
+Some WASM runtimes such as `wasmtime` allow running WAT files directly (and provide better disgnostics this way, e.g. symbolic stack traces); for others, WAT files should be first converted to WASM format with `wat2wasm` or similar tools.

 Please read the documentation on your WASM runtime for details on directory mapping and passing command line arguments.